cgoldber/Poetry-Generator/README.md

 ## Running the Code
 ### Installations
-Users must install requests, bs4 for Beuatiful Soup, TextBlob, spacy (specificlly must install the en_core_web_sm data), pronouncing, gensim, and language-tool-python
+Users must install (can use pip3 install) requests, bs4 for Beuatiful Soup, TextBlob, spacy (specificlly must install the en_core_web_sm data), pronouncing, gensim, and language-tool-python

 ### Instructions
 To generate their own poem, users must be in the Poetry Generator Folder and run high_level_system.py.
 They will